Global insurance watchdog consults on new capital regime

 The IAIS aims to test the new capital requirements next year, before developing a system of "higher loss absorbancy" rules for insurers.

-Regulators identified an initial list in July of nine insurers including AIG (AIG.N), Allianz (ALVG.DE) and the UK firms Aviva (AV.L) and Prudential (PRU.L) that it considered systemically important.
+Regulators identified an initial list in July of nine insurers including AIG, Allianz and the UK firms Aviva and Prudential that it considered systemically important.

 This implied they could spark a financial crisis should they become insolvent by setting off a chain reaction through the industry because of their links with other institutions around the world.